 gptme-voice

-Voice interface for gptme agents using OpenAI Realtime API.
+Voice interface for gptme agents using OpenAI or xAI Grok Realtime APIs.

 Features